BMW 5 Series hybrid - Practicality & boot space

 The boot size is reduced by the battery pack, but there’s lots of passenger space

-The 5 Series PHEVs are only available in saloon form, with no 5 Series Touring estate option.
-This means it isn’t the most versatile load-carrier on the market but its boot is likely to prove sufficient for the daily use of most buyers.
+The 5 Series PHEV used to be only available on the saloon, but now you can choose the 530e on the 5 Series Touring estate.
+Unlike petrol- or diesel-powered 5 Series estates, the plug-in hybrid isn’t the most versatile load-carrier on the market but its boot is likely to prove sufficient for the daily use of most buyers.

 BMW 530e and 545e interior space & storage